scalable-arch/rtl-actions/README.md

 ## Local Actions in CLI

-Most ASIC front-end development is conducted in the Linux terminals.
-In order to provide the same command and results from both GitHub Actions and CLI, rtl-actions use local-action scripts under the bin directory.
+Most ASIC front-end development is conducted in Linux terminals.
+In order to provide the same commands and results to both GitHub Actions and CLI Actions, `rtl-actions` use the same scripts under the bin directory (GitHub Actions invokes the bin/ scripts in turn).

 # Setting Variables and Path